School of Arts and Communication

 Debussy’s The Prodigal Son

-PLU’s Regency Voices ensemble presents two musical realizations from Debussy and Britten of the iconic story of the Prodigal Son.
+PLU’s Regency Voices ensemble presents two musical realizations from Debussy and Sullivan of the iconic story of the Prodigal Son.
 The idea of perspective is explored through two compositional voices of 20th century masters and the Prodigal’s humility in his return.
+Performed with PLU’s Choir of the West.

 Monday, April.
 6 at 6pm